cf-toolsuite/cf-butler/docs/ENDPOINTS.md

       ]
     },
     {
       "resource-notification-policies": [
         {
           "resource-email-template": {
             "from": "admin@pcf.demo.ironleg.me",
             "subject": "Platform Updates",
             "body": "Please take a moment to review the platform updates and share it with your Org users" },
           "resource-email-metadata": {
             "resource": "organizations",
             "labels": [
               "PrimaryOwner",
               "SecondaryOwner"
             ],
             "email-domain": "tanzu.vmware.com"
-            }
+          },
           "resource-whitelist": [
             "p-config-server"
-            ]
+          ],
           "resource-blacklist": [
             "pivot-sample-org"
           ]
         }
       ]
     }
   ]
 }
 ```
-> Establish policies to delete and scale applications, delete service instances, and query for anything from schema.
+> Establish policies to delete and scale applications, delete service instances, report results from endpoint execution, report on hygiene, or query for anything from schema.
 This endpoint is only available when `cf.policies.git.uri` is not set.

 > Consult the [java.time.Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) javadoc for other examples of what you can specify when setting values for `from-duration` properties above.